goodboy/tractor/docs/README.rst

 ``tractor`` is a `structured concurrent`_ "`actor model`_" built on trio_ and multi-processing_.

-We pair structured concurrency with true multi-core Python parallelism;
-the aim is to be the multi-processing framework *you always wanted*.
+We pair structured concurrency and true multi-core parallelism with the aim of being the multi-processing framework *you always wanted*.

-The first steps to grok ``tractor`` is to get the basics of ``trio`` down.
+The first step to grok ``tractor`` is to get the basics of ``trio`` down.
 A great place to start is the `trio docs`_ and this `blog post`_.